YourOnly-One/content/content/techmagus/kb/webdev/lang-attribute.ja.markdown

 publishdate = 2009-06-21T01:20:37+09:00                                        # manually adjust to local timezone
 lastmod = 2009-06-21T01:20:37+09:00                                        # manually adjust to local timezone

-#aliases = [""]
+aliases = ["/ja/kb/webdev/lang-attribute-2009172"]
 slug = "lang-attribute"
-translationKey = "lang-attribute-2009172"
+translationKey = "lang-attribute"
-relCanonical = "https://im.youronly.one/techmagus/ja/kb/webdev/lang-attribute-2009172/"                                                   # the actual URL of the post; also used for disqus ID and url
+relCanonical = "https://im.youronly.one/techmagus/ja/kb/webdev/lang-attribute/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
-#disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup
+disqus_identifier = "lang-attribute-2009172"                                             # highly recommended by Disqus; automatic in YourOnly.One setup

 channels = ["techmagus"]
 categories = ["howto"]                                                   # taxonomy